 NOTE: The points calculation follows a fixed rate of 10 points per dollar spent.
 Redemption follows a rate of 100 points equivalent to $1 in drink value.

-for staff) provides an efficient way to add new entries with minimal typing.
+The implementation of shortcut commands provides an efficient way for café owners to add new entries and record purchases with minimal typing.

 AddressBookParser

-routes to the customer shortcut handlers
+routes to the customer shortcut handler CustomerQuickCommandParser

-routes to the staff shortcut handlerThe shortcut format follows a pattern of ID:NAME:PHONE
+routes to the staff shortcut handler StaffQuickCommandParser

 AddressBookParser